-Please note that we have had to implement several changes to the service that we offer with our camping böds this year.
+Please note that we have had to implement several changes to the service that we offer with our camping böds.
 If you have visited our böds previously, can we please ask you to note the changes prior to making a booking.
 A summary of these changes are as follows and more information is available on this website:

 • Bookings can now be processed online and need to be made at least 3 days prior to arrival.
 Unfortunately, we are no longer able to take on the day or walk-in bookings this year